-Within the portion of the waterway where the example cap design area is located, discharge changes by 2 cubic feet per second (cfs) over 2.25 miles (11,880 feet), as illustrated by the yellow dotted line in Figure I3-1.
+Within the portion of the waterway where the cap design area is located, discharge changes by 2 cubic feet per second (cfs) over 2.25 miles (11,880 feet), as illustrated by the yellow dotted line in Figure I3-1.
 The LDW is approximately 400-feet wide in this section.
 The Darcy flux can therefore be calculated as the change in discharge over a specified distance (2 cfs), divided by surface area, which equals the specified distance (11,880 feet) multiplied by the width of the river (400 feet).
 The resulting Darcy flux is approximately 400 centimeters per year (cm/yr).

 This calculation assumes the flow to the river is distributed evenly across its width.
-Figure I3-2, which is adapted from Figure 8 of Fabritz et. al. (1998), shows a cross section view of the river near the example cap design area, with model-predicted groundwater flow paths.
+Figure I3-2, which is adapted from Figure 8 of Fabritz et. al. (1998), shows a cross section view of the river near the cap design area, with model-predicted groundwater flow paths.
 Based on this figure, the majority of the flow is expected to discharge in the nearshore areas.
-Thus, the Darcy flux closer to the center of the channel could be closer to 100 cm/yr or less, whereas closer to shore within the example cap design area, the Darcy flux could be closer to 800 cm/yr (assuming the majority of flow discharges to half the area along shore).
-Model simulations were therefore conducted using values of 400 and 800 cm/yr in RAA 27 (SMA 5), which is location in the nearshore area, and 100 and 400 cm/yr in RAA 14/15/16 (SMA 12B), which are in the federal navigation channel (FNC).
-Each of these values are considered equally valid in the absence of Site-specific measurements.
-Site-specific measurements are recommended for refining this value in the future.
+Thus, the Darcy flux closer to the center of the channel could be closer to 100 cm/yr or less, whereas closer to shore within the cap design area, the

+Darcy flux could be closer to 800 cm/yr (assuming the majority of flow discharges to half the area along shore).
+Because of the uncertainty and spatial variability associated with the estimated value of 400 cm/yr, the model simulations were conducted using values of 400 and 800 cm/yr in RAA 27 (SMA 5), which is located in the nearshore area, and 100 and 400 cm/yr in RAA 14/15/16 (SMA 12B), which are located in the federal navigation channel (FNC).
+Each of these values are considered equally valid in the absence of site-specific measurements.